The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 We found that Consumer Cellular’s GrandPad is the best solution for those with dementia thanks to its large screen, easy-to-navigate menu, and closed family network for security.
 Lively offers our favorite flip phone and smartphone for seniors.
 Lively’s Jitterbug Smart4 and Jitterbug Flip2 are both easy to use and offer a variety of health and safety features.
 Read on to learn more about our top picks.

-Our Methodology: How We Tested and Chose the Best Cell Phones for Seniors With Dementia
+How We Chose the Best Phones for Seniors With Dementia

 The cell phones that made our list met specific criteria selected by our tech team after 100 hours of research and hands-on testing.
 To make the cut, each cell phone had to meet the following requirements:

-- Useful features: The phones on this list aren’t just senior-friendly, but specifically useful for seniors with dementia, with features like easy-to-navigate menus, voice assistants, medical alert capabilities, and long battery life.
-We also looked specifically at camera quality, as photos can be a great way to help seniors remember important information or special moments.
+- Useful features: The phones on this list are not only senior-friendly, but also useful specifically for seniors with dementia, with features such as easy-to-navigate menus, voice assistants, medical alert capabilities, and long battery life.
+We also looked specifically at camera quality, because photos can be a great way to help seniors remember important information or special moments.

 - Bang for your buck: Every senior has a different budget, so we’ve included both inexpensive and pricier options.
-Whatever the price point, you can rest assured that each of the phones we recommend offers solid value for the money.
+Whatever the price point, you can rest assured that each of the phones we recommend offers solid value.

 -